-Sometimes it’s as simple as restarting your iPhone and/or your Mac.
+Sometimes, fixing this problem is as simple as restarting your iPhone and/or Mac.
 This action refreshes the connection between the devices and forces iTunes to scan for all connected devices.

 If a restart didn’t do the trick, try a forced reboot on the iPhone while it’s connected to iTunes.

 - On an iPhone 6S or below plus iPads with Home buttons & iPod Touches, press Home and Power at the same time until you see the Apple logo.

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo.